glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 ## What is NavKit for?
 You can make a map using just the ZHMModSDK and GlacierKit, so why do you need a third tool?

 The reason NavKit was created was because NPCs cannot directly use level geometry for pathfinding.
 They need to have the walkable areas of the map defined explicitly.
-In Hitman: World of Assassination, the way these are defined is through two files, a navigation mesh (NAVP file), and an AI Reasoning Grid (AIRG) file.
+In Hitman: World of Assassination, the way these are defined is through two files, a navigation mesh (NAVP) file, and an AI Reasoning Grid (AIRG) file.

 NavKit is used to take a level's geometry and generate these two files for the level so that NPCs will be able to walk along the surface of the level normally.

 Now that we know why we need NavKit when making custom levels, let's install it.

 ## Installing NavKit
-To install NavKit, click the link above, download the latest release `.zip` file, and extract it somewhere on your computer.
+To install NavKit, click the link above, download the latest release `.msi` installer file, and run it.

 You will need to make sure you have ZHMModSDK installed (described in the [previous step](scene_modified.md)).

 You will need to install [Blender](https://www.blender.org/download/), as NavKit uses it to build a 3D mesh of the extracted scene with the level's geometry.

-In the current version of NavKit you will also need to do one more step, which is to copy the custom `Editor.dll` file from the extracted directory to your `Hitman 3/Retail/mods` folder, overwriting the existing `Editor.dll` file, or you could create a backup of your current copy if you'd like.
-If you want to uninstall NavKit later, you can always grab another copy of the original `Editor.dll` file from the latest ZHMModSDK release.

 You will also need to install the latest Visual C++ Redistributable from https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-140.
 Make sure you get the X64 version.